uphold/docs/_authentication.md

 <aside class="notice">
   <strong>Import Notice</strong>: This request must be authenticated with your username and password using the HTTP Basic Authentication scheme or via OAuth.

-  Additionally, you always need to provide a valid OTP token via the `X-Bitreserve-OTP` header even if you have Two-Factor Authentication disabled.
+  Additionally, you always need to provide a valid OTP token via the `OTP-Token` header even if you have Two-Factor Authentication disabled.
 </aside>

 ### Revoking a PAT